 The importance of onboarding

 Internet technology has brought about immediate communication over great distances, whether through chat or video conference.
 This has led to more and more organizations hiring virtual employees – the talent pool has widened and that’s a great thing.
 However, it can be a struggle to onboard people from different cultures and time zones and sustain them as contributing employees.
-Employers find that remote workers tend to experience decreased involvement, so it’s important to provide a proper onboarding process which makes them feel more relaxed and integral to the team.
+Employers find that remote workers tend to experience decreased involvement, so it’s important to provide a proper onboarding process that makes them feel more relaxed and integral to the team.

 Onboarding new hires involves introducing them to the work environment, colleagues, and business processes.
 Here are some best practices you can follow to make onboarding remote employees more effective.

 If it’s possible, consider bringing remote employees to the head office for the first week of orientation and training.
 At the least, use video conferencing to include them in meetings.
 Matching a face to the voice is important because it provides an opportunity to make eye contact and observe body language.
 That way, conversations become more meaningful and it’s easier to build relationships.
 When bonds are built and strengthened, remote workers feel more comfortable about asking questions and are more likely to become engaged.

 You could also give remote workers a virtual tour through the office.
 Have co-workers welcome the new hires and encourage them to open communication to keep them from feeling isolated.

 Communicate your expectations to new hires so they can direct their efforts effectively.
 Discuss your company’s organizational values, team objectives, and individual responsibilities.
 Confirm from new hires that they understand what needs to be done – this will give them sufficient confidence and focus when they begin completing their first tasks.